rjw57/gitlab-deploy-playground/README.md

 * Making and restoring from backups require some manual steps and is fiddly.
 * SSH host keys are not preserved if the helm release is destroyed and re-created.
-* The initial-root-password secret keeps being recreated since we're going under the feet of tiller a little bit.
-(We probably don't need to create it ourselves but update the docs to explain how you retrieve it.)

 ## Bootstrap